How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 3. Storage space is expensive.
 If you do not want to build or rent your own warehouse for your goods, FBA can be a good solution.

 4. With FBA, more sales can be generated.
-FBA listings are favored by the Amazon algorithm, and they receive the Buy Box share significantly faster and easier than with FBM.
+FBA offers are favored by the Amazon algorithm, and you receive the Buy Box Share significantly faster and easier than with FBM.

 5. When you start on Amazon, you first have to prove that you are a “good” seller.
 The probation period lasts 90 days.
-During this time, you will not receive the Buy Box even for your own brand products, meaning there is no direct competition on the product detail page.
+Before that, you will not receive any Buy Box even for your own brand products, meaning without direct competition on the product detail page.
 With FBA, this probation period is eliminated.

 6. Internationalization is easier with FBA, as many processes are directly covered by the program.
-Additionally, no foreign language skills are required, as Amazon handles customer service.
+Moreover, foreign language skills are not even required, as Amazon takes care of customer service.

 Start Your Journey From Seller to Bestseller – with SELLERLOGIC.